Smithsonian/ngehtsim/html/_sources/docs/source/tutorials.rst.txt

                     'SMT': {'Band6': 66.0},
                     'SMA': {'Band6': 66.0}}

-Note that we have to specify that the "Band6" receiver is the one whose temperature is being set.  ngehtsim contains default information -- such as lower and upper frequency bounds, receiver temperatures, and sideband separation ratios -- for all of the ALMA receivers.
+Note that we have to specify that the "Band6" receiver is the one whose temperature is being set.  ngehtsim contains default information -- such as lower and upper frequency bounds, receiver temperatures, and sideband separation ratios -- for all of the ALMA receivers (e.g., see `here <https://www.eso.org/public/teles-instr/alma/receiver-bands/>`_).
 Custom receivers can be supplied by a user by passing the "custom_receivers" keyword argument when initiating the ``obs_generator`` object.

 Given all of the above corrections, we can now re-generate the observations.
 This time, we will pass additional arguments to the ``obs_generator`` object that capture the above effects::